radams15/CircuitTesterDocs/Design/docs/decomposition.md

 ### Circuit runner
-because the back end logic is totally separate to the front end display, so these need to be separated.
+because the back end logic is totally separate to the front end display, so these need to be separated into seperate sections of the program.

 This is also where the linear algebra is done, so I would like to keep the library imports in one class only.